U65535F/CString/README.md

 # CString
-A small and lightweight implementation of std::string (and wstring) of C++ in C.
+A minimal, compact, full-featured and header-only string library in C inspired by other programming languages like C++ and Python.

 ## TODO
 Write some code 😭.